-10 Answers To "What Are You Passionate About?"
+10 Answers to "What Are You Passionate About?"
 [2020 Updated]

-The interviewer, when asking a question like this, is looking to know a little more information about you beyond the regular interview questions.
+The interviewer, when asking a job interview question like this, is looking to know a little more information about you beyond the qualifying interview questions.
 This is an opportunity for them to get you to know on a slightly more personal level.
 Keep in mind, they cannot ask certain questions for legal purposes related to the interview.
 So how can they professionally get to you who you are?
 They can ask a question like this.

 Ready?
 Let's get started.

 Table of Contents

 - Common Mistakes When Answering This Interview Question

 - Why Do Employers Care About Your Passions

 - 10 Example Answers To “What Are You Passionate About?”